DanLavine/willow/README.md

    to the queue.
 1. Long running update operations that have multiple changes stacked can all be collapsed into the latest update operation, skipping any middle operations that are no longer needed or valid.

+# Considerations

+1. Should this use something like amqp for the connection protocol?